wso2/docs-mi/en/docs/install-and-setup/setup/deployment/deploying-micro-integrator-with-helm.md

     - **Update the WSO2 subscription details**

-        You can update the user name and password in the following section.
+        You can update the username and password in the following section.
 If you don't have an active WSO2 subscription, leave these parameters empty.

         ```yaml
         wso2: